Israel’s Largest Institutional Investment Conference; Over $500 Billion Under Management

-In shekel terms, the bigger exposure translated into an increase in foreign holdings of 67 billion shekels ($19.1 million), or 84%, from 80 billion shekels at the end of the third quarter of 2010 to 147 billion shekels.
+In shekel terms, the bigger exposure translated into an increase in foreign holdings of 67 billion shekels ($19.1 billion), or 84%, from 80 billion shekels at the end of the third quarter of 2010 to 147 billion shekels.
 The rise was led by provident funds, pension funds and managers’ insurance policies.”

 Israeli institutional investors manage more than 500 billion USD (these figures do not include insurance firms’ notro capital, private investors’ or private firms’ nostro capital) .
 Until recently, the government either heavily taxed or prohibited investment in foreign instruments while granting generous exemptions for local investment forcing the institutional investors to manage most of their investments within the Israeli capital markets.
 Recent years witnessed a significant shift in the attitude of the Israeli Commissioner of Capital Markets Insurance & Savings.
 The Commissioner currently advocates global investment diversification as a risk management strategy.
 As a result, Israeli institutional investors are starting to seek investment alternatives abroad.

 Provident, coalition and pension funds manage 195 Billion USD, Mutual funds 42 Billion USD and insurance firms manage 58 Billion USD, banks manage 40.5 Billion USD in nostro accounts.